tutulino/Megaminer/readme.md

 ---- UPGRADE PROCEDURE ------

-Safest way is download new software and copy from old version stats folders an config.txt file.
+Safest way is download new software and copy from old version stats folders and config.txt file.
 If there is a new version on some miner is recomended delete hasrate.txt files of this miner on miners folder to force benchmark again.

 ---- POOLS SUPORTED ---